 Note: If the active distribution in your environment is

-slp5, and will update to it.
+slp5, and updates to it.

 Pull a specific distribution